-When building a distributed system, or any backend really, it can be difficult to understand what your code is doing, or what’s going on in general.
+Distributed systems often have many moving parts, making it it difficult to understand what your code is doing and finding the root-cause to bugs.
 That’s where Tracing comes in.
 If you haven’t seen it before, it may just about change your life.

-Tracing is a revolutionary way to gain insight into what applications and distributed systems are doing, by capturing the series of events as they occur during the execution of your code (a “trace”).
-A trace id is propagated between all the systems so that when the trace information is sent off to a server for analysis, they can be correlated and joined together to present a unified picture of what happened.
+Tracing is a revolutionary way to gain insight into what your applications is doing.
+It works by capturing the series of events as they occur during the execution of your code (a “trace”).
+This works by propagating a trace id between all individual systems, then corralating and joining the information together to present a unified picture of what happened end-to-end.

 As opposed to the labor intensive instrumentation you'd normally need to go through to use tracing, Encore automatically captures traces for your entire application – in all environments.
 Uniquely, this means you can use tracing even for local development to help debugging and speed up iterations.